• Skip to main content

 You may have heard that a mom must eat for two.
 Mosquito mom must eat for dozens.

-Many mosquito species (including regular ones, like common house mosquitoes, yellow fever mosquitoes, and malaria-causing mosquitoes from genius Anopheles) won’t even physiologically be able to produce eggs without blood meal.
+Many mosquito species (including regular ones, like common house mosquitoes, yellow fever mosquitoes, and malaria-causing mosquitoes from genius Anopheles) won’t even physiologically be able to produce eggs without a blood meal.

 They need a specific hormone found only in blood to turn on egg production.
 That is nature’s clever way of saying, don’t have kids if you can’t afford them.